Format-Preserving Encryption: What You Need to Know

 Solutions that leverage FF2 & FF3 methods for format-preserving encryption need to address the shortcomings of these methods.
 As noted above, the FF2 and FF3 methods are not considered “suitable” for format-preserving encryption.
 This presents a challenge and a perception issue for securing data in compliance with the Payment Card Industry Data Security Standard (PCI DSS).

 In industries not concerned with PCI data, even though compliance with any one specific regulation might not be impacted, the overall security of the organization is more at risk.
 Other sensitive information or data sets outside of payment card data, like personally identifiable information (PII), nonpublic personal information (NPI), or protected health information (PHI) are equally risky to store using format-preserving encryption methods that have been invalidated, as they present the same possibility for a breach.

 Next Steps for Organizations Currently Using Format-Preserving Technologies

 If you are using format-preserving encryption to secure data, identify which methods are being used for the solution.
 Question these vendors about what is being done on their part to remedy the use of insecure format-preserving encryption methods to ensure your organization is neither noncompliant nor penalized financially.
 If your vendor is simply waiting in the ranks for NIST to validate the methods that have been re-submitted without additional plans to ensure the solution they’ve sold your organization, it’s time to start looking elsewhere.
-There should be an active or pending product update for ensuring the FPE-based solution will leverage a fully functioning, suitable, and adequate format-preserving encryption method for securing data within your environment.
+There should be an active or pending product update to ensure the FPE-based solution will leverage a fully functioning, suitable, and adequate format-preserving encryption method for securing data within your environment.